diogotcorreia/master-thesis/docs/content/ch02-background.typ

 (`__init__subclass__()`), listing names of the object's scope (`__dir__()`), and much more.

-Additionally, some of the dunder methods and properties can be used to traverse the data stored by a Python program.
+Additionally, some dunder methods and properties can be used to traverse the data stored by a Python program.
 One great example of this is that all functions capture the scope they are defined in, making a reference to all global variables in that scope available